Equitrust Life Insurance Company Review

 This is a single premium annuity product with an annual reset rate of interest.
 The premium amount could be anywhere from $10,000 to $1 million.
 The interest rate reset every 12 months, depending on several factors.
 It will, however, never fall below the minimum guaranteed rate of interest.

 This is a single premium annuity product with a guaranteed rate of interest for a specific time period (three, five, six, eight, or 10 years).
 Thereafter, the company may change the interest rate depending on several factors.
 However, it will never fall below the minimum rate of interest the company guarantees.

 Market Seven Index Annuity

-This is a flexible premium annuity product with a fixed-rate account as well as four index-linked accounts.
-You need to pay $10,000 as premium in the first year.
-From the second year onwards, you can pay anywhere from $2,000 to $250,000 per year, depending on your preference.
+This flexible premium annuity product features a fixed-rate account as well as four index-linked accounts.
+The first-year premium is $10,000.
+From the second year onwards, premiums can range from anywhere between $2,000 to $250,000 per year, depending on your preference.
 Surrender charges are applicable for the first seven years, after which the insured may partially or fully surrender the contract without any charges.